A wealth of knowledge.

 How do I know if my loved one needs short-term Skilled Nursing?

-Short-term Skilled Nursing – aka, Rehabilitation – most often occurs after a hospital stay, after surgery, if a resident needs IV antibiotic therapy, or to transition from intense hospital care to a slightly lower level of nursing care.
+Short-Term Skilled Nursing – aka, Rehabilitation – most often occurs after a hospital stay, after surgery, if a resident needs IV antibiotic therapy, or to transition from intense hospital care to a slightly lower level of nursing care.
 In these cases, it isn’t uncommon for residents to eventually transition back to their home with Home Health care or to an assisted living community.

 What staff members are on the Cornerstone Skilled Nursing staff?

 Staff members include RNs (registered nurses), nurse practitioners, a full-time Life Enrichment coordinator, a consultant dietitian and a variety of certified specialists.
-Skilled Nursing, both long- and short-term, is provided on site at the Cheatham Health Care Center.
+Skilled Nursing, both Long- and Short-Term, is provided on site at the Cheatham Health Care Center.

 WHO PAYS FOR SKILLED NURSING?

-Services are usually paid for by one or a combination of Medicare, Medicaid, supplementary insurance(s), veterans benefits and long-term insurance (depending on the policy).
+Services are usually paid for by one or a combination of Medicare, Medicaid, supplementary insurance(s), veterans benefits and Long-Term insurance (depending on the policy).

 Rehabilitation FAQ